 Open Water Diver is the world’s most popular scuba course.
 It’s your introduction to the wonders beneath the three-quarters of our planet covered by water.
-Rogue Aquatics is affiliated with Scuba Diving International (SDI).
+Rogue Aquatics is affiliated with RAID.

 The course has four components: